Stories of the victims of the New Zealand mosque attack

 MOHAMMAD IMRAN KHAN

-A handwritten cardboard sign outside Mohammad Imran Khan's restaurant, the Indian Grill in Christchurch, on Sunday said simply CLOSED.
-A handful of pink flowers laid nearby.
+A handwritten cardboard sign outside Mohammad Imran Khan's restaurant, the Indian Grill in Christchurch, said simply CLOSED.
+A handful of pink flowers lay nearby.

 The owner of the convenience store next door, JB's Discounter, Jaiman Patel, 31, said he helped the staff with the keys after the terrorist attack that claimed Khan's life.